GTA-UFRJ/CACIC-DevKIt/docs/source/types.rst

-For defining the publication types, open the file ``programmable_calls/server_tasks_calls.cpp`` and change the following line to include the numeric code of the types (the order will matter, as we will describe in :doc:`processing`):
+For defining the publication types, open the file ``programmable_calls/server_tasks_calls.cpp`` and change the following line to include the numeric code of the types (the order will matter, as we will describe in :doc:`</processing>`):

 .. code-block:: c++
-        :caption: piece of programmable_calls/server_tasks_calls.cpp
+        :name: piece of programmable_calls/server_tasks_calls.cpp

-        std::vector<const char*> types{"123456", "555555"};
+        //including the numeric code of the types std::vector<const char*> types{"123456", "555555"};